Tom Davies (footballer, born 1998): First team breakthrough

+2018–19 season

-On 29 August 2018, under new club manager Marco Silva, Davies captained Everton for the first time in a 3–1 EFL Cup victory over Rotherham.
+On 29 August 2018, under new club manager Marco Silva, Davies captained Everton for the first time in a 3–1 EFL Cup victory over Rotherham United.
 In doing so, and at the age of 20 years and 60 days, he became the youngest player to ever captain the club, breaking the record previously set by Steve McMahon in 1983.
+On 23 September, he captained the side in the Premier League match at Arsenal, a role which he continued in the following two league matches against Fulham and Leicester City.
+However, after this he returned to the bench, making only three appearances in the league until 29 January 2019, where he started in a 1–0 win at Huddersfield Town, setting up Richarlison for the only goal of the match.
+On 30 April, he signed a contract extension which would keep him at Everton until 2023.

-Later that year, he was one of 20 players nominated for the Golden Boy award, but ultimately struggled during the campaign after failing to define his role in Silva's squad, making just 16 league appearances for the season.
+Despite being one of 20 players nominated for the Golden Boy award, Davies ultimately struggled to define his role in Silva's squad, making just 16 league appearances for the season.

+2019–20 and 2020–21 seasons

+After playing only 20 minutes during the first eight fixtures of the 2019–20 Premier League season, Davies started in Everton's 2–0 win over West Ham United on 19 October 2019.
+He continued to start regularly for the Toffees for the remainder of the season, starting 23 league matches overall.

+During 2020–2021, Davies made 30 appearances for Everton as the team finished eighth in the Premier League under Carlo Ancelotti.

+Sheffield United

+Davies' contract with Everton expired in June 2023 after rejecting a new deal, where he then joined the newly-promoted Premier League club Sheffield United on 16 August on a three-year deal.
+On 29 November 2024, Davies scored his first goal in over three years, in a 1-0 win over Sunderland.

 International career

 Davies has represented England up to under-21 level.
 On 7 October 2015, he was invited by England manager Roy Hodgson to train with the senior squad following his progression with the under-17 side.
 Just seven days later, he was named captain of the England under-17 team for the 2015 FIFA U-17 World Cup in Chile.
 The FA agreed Everton's request to rest Davies so that he would not feature at the European Under-19 Championship for the England U-19 in summer 2017.

 He represented England at the Toulon Tournament the following year and featured throughout as the nation went on to claim its third consecutive title in the competition.